 Ticketing and reservations

-Walt Disney World: Guests staying on site are given a wristband called a MagicBand, which holds hotel reservations, park tickets, FastPass+ entitlements, and dining reservations; it even acts as the hotel key.
+Walt Disney World: Through 2020, guests staying on site are given a wristband called a MagicBand, which holds hotel reservations, park tickets, and dining reservations; it even acts as the hotel key.

 There are about 20 attractions that you’ll find on both coasts, including Space Mountain, It’s a Small World, and Pirates of the Caribbean.
 However, there are some variations on both coasts and each resort has a number of rides that are exclusive to that location.